LaurenceMolloy/RepoDash/docs/userguide.md

 <h3>Pre-requisites</h3>

 Repodash was written with and tested against python 3 (version 3.7.3).
-It hasn't been tested against earlier versions Python.
-If you're using an earlier version of python and it works for you, please let us know so we can add it to the list of known supported versions of python.

-Repodash makes use of the following python modules, some of which are included in the core python 3.7.3 installation, others will require installation:
+It hasn't currently been tested against earlier versions Python.
+The codebase makes use of the following python modules, some of which are included in the core python 3.7.3 installation, and someof which may require installation:

 - os
 - sys